 What Is Meditation?

 Meditation is a mindfulness practice that has been used for thousands of years.
-Most often, it’s used as a tool to bring awareness to your present.
+Most often, it’s used as a tool to bring awareness to the present moment.
 That could mean focusing on your breathing or a specific object, noticing sensations in the body, or repeating a mantra or phrase.
 You don’t try to stop your thoughts or feelings.
 You’re simply observing what’s happening in the present.
 It’s all about perspective.
 But how does that relate to your skin?

 How Meditation Benefits the Skin

-Meditation is best known for fighting stress—a major trigger for acne, rosacea, and eczema.
+Meditation is best known for fighting stress—a major trigger for inflammatory skin conditions.
 Because stress contributes to inflammation, meditation’s soothing capabilities could benefit the skin.
 When you’re stressed, your body goes into fight-or-flight mode, which increases the hormones adrenaline and cortisol.
-Higher levels of cortisol equal higher levels of inflammation, which can trigger acne breakouts, eczema flare-ups, or worsening rosacea.
+Higher levels of cortisol equal higher levels of inflammation, which can trigger flare-ups.

-For people with eczema, research shows meditation can help reduce itchiness, which can improve your overall quality of life by improving sleep, concentration, and confidence.
+For people with eczema, research shows meditation can help reduce itchiness, which in turn can improve your overall quality of life by improving sleep, concentration, and confidence.

 Research also shows that chronic itch activates the same areas of the brain as stress and pain.
 Meditation helps deactivate those same areas.